mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

   (Multiplication (Value 7.0) (Reference "z"))
 ```

 Power!
-The only thing that remains is parser for entire equations and parser
+The only thing that remains is a parser for equations and a parser
 for entire program:

 ```haskell